 And I’m not going to stop traveling to Europe, either!

 Personally, I feel as safe in Europe as I do at home (if not more so).
 If you’ve ever walked around downtown Seattle alone at night, as I have, then walking around London, Paris, Prague, or Rome by moonlight will be a breeze!

 (A very pleasant breeze, might I add.)

-For more peace of mind, you might also consider signing up for the US State Department’s STEP program (Smart Traveler Enrollment Program), which helps the US embassy abroad contact you in case of an emergency and is also useful for stayng informed of the latest important information regarding your destination country.
+For more peace of mind, you might also consider signing up for the US State Department’s STEP program (Smart Traveler Enrollment Program).
+It helps the US embassy abroad contact you in case of an emergency and is also useful for stayng informed of the latest important information regarding your destination country.

-Looking at the topic of safety while traveling abroad from a different perspective, it might also be useful to read some of the travel advisories other countries have issued regarding travel to the US.
+Viewing the topic of safety while traveling abroad from a different perspective, it’s useful to read some of the travel advisories other countries have issued regarding travel to the US.

 Yep!
-Some people are afraid to travel to the US for fear of such things as mass shootings or police brutality.
-While some Americans might be inclined to disregard such a perspective, any such instances of fearing a destination because of isolated narratives can be explained by what novelist Chimamanda Adichie refers to as the danger of a single story.
+Some people are afraid to visit the US for fear of such things as mass shootings or police brutality.
+Some Americans might be inclined to disregard such a perspective.
+But, any such instances of fearing a destination because of isolated narratives can be explained by what novelist Chimamanda Adichie refers to as the danger of a single story.